Customers today expect more, and honestly, why shouldn’t they?

 Commit to Continuous Improvement

 Your models drift, business changes, customer behavior shifts.
 AI in customer service isn’t something you implement once and forget about.
 Embed feedback: agent ratings, sentiment, repeat contact data, outcome tracking.
-A/B test prompts, flows, routing rules.
+A/B test prompts, flows, and routing rules.
 The best AI in customer service plays are always the ones that evolve over time.

 Implementing AI in Customer Services: Challenges to Address